Bryant-Curtis/FameBook/docs/timeline.md

 set up, a Post store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
 Once this is done, I will create React views for the Posts `Index` and `Form`.
-At the end of Phase 2, Posts can be created, read, edited and destroyed in the browser.
+At the end of Phase 2, Posts can be created, read and destroyed in the browser.
 I will use CSS to design the Posts index page.

 [Details][phase-two]